Not all Microsoft partners are created equally - and price should not be the deciding factor in your selection.

 Microsoft’s range of products is vast.
 So it’s rare for any organisation to have the scale to master them all.
 While many organisations will have a good grounding in many of these products, beware the companies that claim to be experts in everything.

 It can be tricky for even the best partners to stay on top of the latest Microsoft updates, even for specific products.
-If your Microsoft partner isn’t specialised, there’s only a slim chance they’ll have the knowledge needed for the products your after.
+If your Microsoft partner isn’t specialised, there’s only a slim chance they’ll have the knowledge needed for the products you're after.

 Should you find a Microsoft partner that’s not the specialist they claim, you can experience drawbacks: at best, your organisation could miss out on useful features that your partner isn’t aware of; at worst, it could result in gaps in your security or expensive development mistakes.